pagopa/io.italia.it/en/public-administrations.md

 	<div class="row">
 	<div class="col-md-8">
 	<p class="privacy__paragraph">
-	IO is configured as a channel that the Public Administrations can utilize in the provision of certain components (functions) of their digital services.
+	IO is configured as a channel that the Public Administrations can use to provide certain components (functions) of their digital services.
 It is in some respects similar to the use of electronic mail as a means of communication with citizens, with the user’s personal data being stored by the entities that manage the services.
 </p>
 <p class="privacy__paragraph">
 IO has been conceived and developed by taking into account the provisions of the current legislation, including the recent directives of the new privacy regulation (GDPR), in accordance with the principle of "privacy by design".